chimie-paristech-CTM/CyPRuS/README.md

 A first step for the project is to select the best combination of embedding and model.
 The search for the best combination is done through nested cross-validation, with random splitting.
 This work explores:
 - 9 different encodings for the ligands: Morgan Fingerprints (rad=[2,3], nBits=[518, 1024, 2048]), RDKit Fingerprints, Molecular Descriptors and CheMeleon fingerprints.
-- 4 different regression model architectures: RF, XGboost, KNN, MLP.
+- 3 different regression model architectures: RF, XGboost, KNN.
 - 1 graph neural network architecture: CheMeleon.
 The metric used to evaluate the models' performance is RMSE.
 To reproduce results, run main_model_fp_selection.py in the model_fp_selection folder after uncommenting the appropriate lines.